David O'Sullivan (civil servant): IIEA

-Honours & Awards
+Honours and awards

 He is a Vice-President of the College Historical Society (Trinity College, Dublin).

 In 1999, he was named European of the Year by the European Movement Ireland.

 He was awarded with an Honorary Doctorate from the Dublin Institute of Technology in 2005.
 In April 2013, O'Sullivan was awarded as Alumnus of the Year by the College of Europe.

 He was awarded the EU Transatlantic Business Award by the American Chamber of Commerce in June 2014.

 He was awarded an Honorary Doctorate from Trinity College Dublin in December 2014.